 3. Gaps in AHV contributions are not so bad

 Contribution gaps lead to lifelong reductions in the pension of 2.27% for each missing contribution year.

 The full pension is paid to those who have paid contributions to the AHV for 44 years, or 43 years for women.
 This is defined by the so-called scale 44.
-If you are unsure how much pension you will receive, you can have us calculate your pension free of charge.
+If you are unsure how much pension you will receive, you can have us calculate your pension.

 You can make retroactive AHV payments for a maximum of 5 years in order to close the Pension gaps.